 Also, wearing some wraparound sunglasses can help protect your eyes from the elements and prevent them from drying out further.

-These gorgeous sunglasses feature a wrap design and polarized lenses to protect those eyes from the weather and the sunlight.
+These gorgeous sunglasses feature polarized lenses to protect those eyes from the weather and the sunlight.

 You may experience blurry vision during pregnancy once again due to the hormones in your body!